She spent the earlier part of her life as a nun before she was called to leave the church to help others hone their spiritual gifts.

 I’m two steps into her shop when she grabs my arm and looks me square in the eyes.

-In an instant I process all of this: My grandmother is a Della Chiesa, which means “of the church” in Sicilian.
-My family history is thought to include St. Anthony Della Chiesa, who was said to perform miracles of the mind.
+In an instant I process this: My grandmother is a Della Chiesa, “of the church” in Sicilian.
+My family history is thought to include St. Anthony Della Chiesa who was said to perform miracles of the mind.
 Pop-Pop is a Mesagno, “of the blood” in Italian.

 With her one comment, she gets my buy-in.

 “You have a very strong gift.
 When you’re ready, I’d love to work with you.”
-She lets go of my arm, leaving me standing in a haze of wonderment, before she and Luna disappear behind the curtain.
+She lets go of my arm, leaving me in wonderment before she and Luna disappear behind the curtain.

 Almost a week after meeting her, I recall what she said and am motivated to explore the gift that she saw in me.